-1. All regular and substitute clerks assigned to all RPO's and HPO's at the same headout shall compose the mobile station at that particular stationary installation regardless of whether any or all of the RPO's or HPO's are administered by the head of that particular installation.

-NOTE: Pages 130 through 137 do not apply to the Clerk Craft 2.
-Level 5 and lower level clerks who are assigned by the installation head to assist those responsible for mobile station management are clerks in the stationary installation.
+- 1. All regular and substitute clerks assigned to all RPOs and HPOs at the same headout shall compose the mobile station at that particular stationary installation regardless of whether any or all of the RPOs or HPOs are administered by the head of that particular installation. - 2.
+Level 6 and lower level clerks who are assigned by the installation head to assist those responsible for mobile station management are clerks in the stationary installation.